'Recycled' 1972 Series III, 88 Station Wagon

 I think these are 'aftermarket' rear seats and of course an original (non P.O.Telephones) Station Wagon would have had four of them.

-I have continued the upgrade process with a Fairey Overdrive and have had a couple of (known) gearbox issues that she came with sorted out.
+I have continued the upgrade process with radial tyres on wider 'long wheelbase' wheels, a Fairey Overdrive and Stainless Steel exhaust in addition to the engine swap already mentioned.
+I have also had a couple of (known) gearbox issues (that she came with) sorted out.
 As well as improving fuel economy still further, the overdrive makes her quieter and more 'relaxed' on the open road and especially on the motorway.